WC (rapper): Music career

-Early career
+Low Profile & WC and the Maad Circle

-A longtime staple of the West Coast Music scene, WC began his career pairing with DJ Aladdin in the group Low Profile in 1987.
+A longtime staple of the West Coast music scene, WC began his career pairing with DJ Aladdin in the group Low Profile in 1987.
 The group released one album called We're in This Together in 1989.
-He later formed his group WC and the Maad Circle, which also included fellow rapper and mentor Big G, Coolio, producer Sir Jinx - Chilly Chill, and DJ Crazy Toones.
-He released two albums with his group, Ain't a Damn Thang Changed in 1991 and Curb Servin' in 1995.
+He later formed WC and the Maad Circle, which included Big Gee, Coolio and DJ Crazy Toones.
+The group released two albums, Ain't a Damn Thang Changed in 1991 and Curb Servin' in 1995.

 Solo career

 WC's solo debut, The Shadiest One, followed in 1998, landing in the pop Top 20 in its first week of release.
-"Better Days" and "Just Clownin'" were moderate R&B hits, and his second record, 2002's Ghetto Heisman, entered the pop charts as well.
+"Just Clownin'" and "Better Days" were moderate hits, and his second record, 2002's Ghetto Heisman, entered the pop charts as well.
 In 2007, he released his third solo album, Guilty by Affiliation on Lench Mob Records.
 Ice Cube, Snoop Dogg, and The Game all made an appearance on the album.
 He released his fourth solo album, Revenge of the Barracuda, on March 8, 2011.
 The album featured guests like Ice Cube, Young Maylay, Daz Dillinger, and Kokane.
-He is the older brother of DJ Crazy Toones.